hobler/imsil-gui/README.md

 # Files
 In the following section (almost) all files of the project are briefly described.

+#### `project_explorer:`
+- `main.py`: Launches the main window application and handles the event loop and all user interactions
+- `dialogs.py`: Handles the creation, actions and deletion of dialogs that are used by the main application window for user input.
+- `project_explorer.py`: Defines methods for populating, displaying and handling changes in the TreeView widget of the main application

 #### `input_file_generator_v3`:
 -	`parameters.db`: the SQLite database